Budget Graduation Parties | 10 Ways to Save Money

 You don’t have to just drop $100-$200 at a party store to make your party look awesome!

-I browsed Goodwill and was able to find the photo display poster frame for just $3.99.
+I browsed Goodwill and was able to find the photo display poster frame for just $3.99 (by adrian at dresshead support).
 It was brand new, still with the plastic shrink wrap on it.
 I was also thrilled because by chance, they had pink/green party napkins for just $0.79 for 20 ct.
 We also just used plastic table cloths that are $0.97 Walmart or $1 at Dollar Tree.
 The flowers, pink carnations and green chrysanthemums, were from Walmart flower bouquets.

 8. Utilize websites as a free resource